CleveritDemo/gh-action-copilot-handson-demo/README.md

 ### Step 8: Implement CodeQl to code analisis and find vulnerabilities

+👤 Prompt:
 ```
-I want to implement a step to code analisis and find vulnerabilities, use codeQl and Javascript/TypeScript as target languages and explain me the new steps
+@workspace I want to implement a step to code analisis and find vulnerabilities, use codeQl and Javascript/TypeScript as target languages and explain me the new steps
 ```

+🤖 Copilot Answer:
 ```
 - name: Initialize CodeQL
   uses: github/codeql-action/init@v2